NVIDIA/workbench-example-hybrid-rag/README.md

     | >=24 GB | 64 GB      | 40 GB        | 7B & int8                 |
     | >=40 GB | 64 GB      | 40 GB        | 7B & none                 |

-5. Select **Load Model** to pre-fetch the model.
-Timing can vary between a few minutes and 20 minutes, based on your network.
+6. Select **Load Model** to pre-fetch the model.
+This will take up to several minutes to perform an initial download of the model to the project cache.
-6. Select **Start Server** to start the inference server with your current local GPU.
+7. Select **Start Server** to start the inference server with your current local GPU.
 This may take a moment to warm up.
-7. Now, start chatting!
+8. Now, start chatting!
 Queries will be made to the model running on your local system whenever this inference mode is selected.

 **Using RAG**

-8. In the right hand panel of the Chat UI select **<ins>Upload Documents Here</ins>**&#8594;**<ins>Update Database</ins>** and choose the text files to upload.
+9. In the right hand panel of the Chat UI select **Upload Documents Here**.
+Click to upload or drag and drop the desired text files to upload.
-9. Once the files upload, the **Toggle to Use Vector Database** next to the text input box will turn on by default.
+10. Once the files upload, the **Toggle to Use Vector Database** next to the text input box will turn on by default.
-10. Now query your documents!
+11. Now query your documents!
 To use a different model, stop the server, make your selections, and restart the inference server.

 ## Tutorial 2: Using a Remote Microservice
 This tutorial assumes you already cloned this Hybrid RAG project to your AI Workbench.
 If not, please follow the beginning of the [Quickstart Tutorial](#tutorial-using-a-cloud-endpoint).